Recent Legal Update

 Analysis

 Apply the Rule to the Facts: The facts describe a co-beneficiary living in trust property and having online access to a trust checking account while paying bills from that account.
 If that person is the trustee (or is acting under the trustee’s permission), the situation raises two practical issues that courts address: (1) delay in administration/distribution, and (2) potential misuse of trust assets for personal benefit.
-A beneficiary can use a breach-of-trust proceeding to ask the court to require an accounting, restrict access to the account, set deadlines for administration steps, and—if warranted—remove and replace the trustee so the trust can be administered and distributed according to the trust terms.
+A beneficiary can use a trust proceeding to ask the court to require information and reporting, restrict access to the account, set deadlines for administration steps, and—if warranted—remove and replace the trustee so the trust can be administered and distributed according to the trust terms.

 Process & Timing

-1. Who files: A qualified beneficiary (sometimes with other beneficiaries joining).
-Where: Typically the Clerk of Superior Court in the North Carolina county connected to the trust administration (often where the trustee is administering the trust or where trust property is located).
-What: A trust proceeding/petition requesting relief such as an accounting, instructions to the trustee, restrictions on trust account access, appointment of a special fiduciary, and/or trustee removal.
+- Who files: A qualified beneficiary (sometimes with other beneficiaries joining).
+Where: Typically the Clerk of Superior Court in the North Carolina county connected to the trust administration.
+What: A trust proceeding/petition requesting relief such as information and reporting, instructions to the trustee, restrictions on trust account access, appointment of a special fiduciary, and/or trustee removal.
 When: As soon as there is a clear refusal to administer or a pattern of delay or questionable use of trust funds.

-2. Early court relief (to stop ongoing harm): If trust funds are being spent or trust property is being used in a way that appears one-sided, the filing can request immediate orders to preserve assets (for example, limiting withdrawals, requiring dual signatures, or requiring documentation for expenses) while the case is pending.
+- Early court relief (to stop ongoing harm): If trust funds are being spent or trust property is being used in a way that appears one-sided, the filing can request immediate orders to preserve assets (for example, limiting withdrawals, requiring documentation for expenses, or otherwise protecting trust property) while the case is pending.

-3. Final step: The court can enter an order compelling specific administration tasks (inventory/accounting, sale or management of property, proposed distribution plan), and if necessary remove the trustee and appoint a successor or special fiduciary to complete administration and make distributions.
+- Final step: The court can enter an order compelling specific administration tasks and, if the statutory grounds are met, remove the trustee and appoint a successor or special fiduciary to complete administration and make distributions.

 Exceptions & Pitfalls

-• Accounting and records problems: Online access to a trust checking account and bill-paying activity should be traceable.
-A common mistake is waiting too long to request bank statements, receipts, and a formal accounting, which can make it harder to prove what happened.
+- Accounting and records problems: Online access to a trust checking account and bill-paying activity should be traceable.
+A common mistake is waiting too long to request bank statements, receipts, and formal trust information or reporting, which can make it harder to prove what happened.

 For more background on court options in trustee disputes, see replace the trustee and get a trustee removed.